contact us

 She loves to travel and has been to over 40 states.
 She is married to Kwon, a pastor, and thankful to be a mother of five children.

-JASON LEE, piano
+SONGI LEE, piano

 Piano Lessons, glen ellyn, wheaton